CitiesSkylinesMods/TMPE/README.md

 User manual: http://www.viathinksoft.de/tmpe

 # Changelog
+1.8.12, 01/02/2017
+- Updated for game version 1.6.2-f1
+- Bugfix: After leaving the "Manual traffic lights" mode traffic light simulation is not cleaned up correctly (thanks to @ diezelunderwood for reporting this issue)
+- Bugfix: Insufficient access rights to log file causes the mod to crash

 1.8.11, 01/02/2017
 - Bugfix: Speed limits for elevated/underground road segments are sometimes not correctly loaded (thanks to @Pirazel and @[P.A.N] Uf0 for reporting this issue)